Manaea throws CG, Moreland homers as A's blank Mariners 6-0 - WHIZ News

 Mark Canha opened the scoring with a two-run double off starter Chris Flexen (5-3), then scored on Matt Olson’s RBI single.
 Moreland followed with his fifth home run of the season.

+Manaea was so comfortable on the mound, the animated pitcher even sang along to songs playing over the public-address system.

+“I guess (I’m) being more comfortable with myself and who I am,” Manaea said.
+“I’m a little goofy.
+I’m a little weird.”

-The left-hander walked two in his third career complete game — all shutouts.
+The left-hander threw 72 of 111 pitches for strikes and walked two batters in his third career complete game — all shutouts.
 He snapped a string of three straight no-decisions and has given up five runs over his last 26 2/3 innings.

 Manaea threw a six-hitter in a seven-inning game for a 7-0 win over Minnesota in the opener of a doubleheader April 20.
 His other shutout came in 2018.